danialazimi10/danialazimi10/README.md

 I worked with Java language.
 Mostly Object Oriented Programming.

-I also worked with Python & DB's like MySQL and MongoDB.
+I also worked with Python & DB's like MySQL.

 You can check my public repositories to get more information about the work I have done.